 - Medical terminology and medical office management

-Prior to graduation, you will gain additional hours of practical experience in medical billing, coding, and administrative functions in a virtual lab setting.
+Prior to graduation, you will gain hands-on practical experience in medical billing, coding, and administrative functions through a 40-hour practicum experience.

 Prepare for Certification